goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 There's one more important technique that further reduces variance: **reward discounting**.

 Reward discount reduces variance by reducing the impact of distant actions.
 The intuition is that actions taken now should have more influence on immediate rewards than on rewards received far in the future.

+You can think of it in terms of money, would rather have money right now, or have it later.

 Instead of using the raw cumulative reward, we use a **discounted return**: